NVIDIA/TensorRT-Incubator/tripy/docs/pre0_user_guides/01-quantization.md

 )
 ```

-As described in {class}`tripy.Linear`, the quantized linear module has
+As described in {class}`nvtripy.Linear`, the quantized linear module has
 2 additional parameters compared to a normal linear layer:

 1. `weight_scale`: The quantization scale for `weight`.